White Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Hendricks gets the nod on the mound for the Chicago Cubs against the Chicago White Sox and Andrew Benintendi on Tuesday at 8:10 PM ET.
+Lance Lynn gets the nod on the mound for the Chicago White Sox against Cody Bellinger and the Chicago Cubs on Wednesday at 8:10 PM ET.

-The White Sox are the favorite in this one, at -110, while the underdog Cubs have -110 odds to upset.
-The over/under is 9 runs for this matchup (with -115 odds to hit the over and -105 odds to go under).
+The favored Cubs have -120 moneyline odds to win against the underdog White Sox, who are listed at +100.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.